 (The Guide referenced above will assist in this determination)

 TRANSPORTATION BY MOTOR VEHICLE

 The exceptions to this rule apply mainly to transportation of handguns and so-called “assault weapons.”
 The myriad and conflicting legal requirements for firearm transportation through the states make caution the key for travelers of which you must consult local law.

-If your vehicle is of the type in which driving and living spaces are not separated, the problem becomes one of access.
+If your vehicle is of the type in which driving and living spaces are not separated (RV), the problem becomes one of access.
 If the firearm is carried on or about the person, or placed in the camper where it is readily accessible to the driver or any passenger, state and local laws regarding concealed carrying of firearms may apply.

 Once you reach your destination, state and local law will govern the ownership, possession, and transportation of your firearms.